nathanielshak/advancedprogramming/Lesson7/README.md

 And [here](https://www.youtube.com/watch?v=VuXbEb5ywrU) is a video that demonstrates one example of how bucket sort could work.

 > When the video says "Now sort each bucket individually using **insertion sort**", once again, you could use any sorting algorithm, such as Selection Sort.

-### Big O

-This one is a bit less straightforward to figure out.
-This is because the Big O runtime depends on what sorting algorithm we use for each bucket.

-For the sake of this example, see if you can figure out what the Big O runtime would be if we used **selection sort** on each bucket.

-Once you think you have a good guess, click [here](bucketbigo.md) to see if you were right.

 ### Code it up!